Ruby and Jet – Silver Paw’s Inspiration

-Born in New Jersey, living life in the Maine woods and mountains has taught me a lot.
-Being a jeweler, I would adorn my dogs with various handmade charms and creations of love.
-I thought I knew all there was to know about metals.
-To my amazement, I’d find these charms quickly mangled and destroyed by my pup’s Maine adventures.
-Not what I had intended.
-That got me thinking.
+Living life in the Maine woods and mountains as a jeweler has taught me a lot.
+I adorned my dogs with various handmade charms and creations over the years and thought I knew all there was to know about metals.
+What I thought were durable charms became easily mangled by our Maine woods adventures and I got to thinking.

-In 2008, when the economy tanked, gold and silver skyrocketed.
-After 18 years of making jewelry for the likes of QVC and the League of NH Craftsmen, I felt the need to reinvent myself.
-The wheels got turning.
-I remembered the mangled charms and began researching pet tags.
+In 2008, after 18 years of making jewelry for the likes of QVC, the League of NH Craftsmen, and various retail galleries, I felt the need to reinvent myself.
+The economy had tanked, gold and silver skyrocketed, and my wheels got turning.

-I refused to take “no” for an answer.
 In 2010, I stumbled on a local foundry willing to cast my designs reasonably.
 They called me their “canary in a coal mine” because they’d never done a project like mine and wouldn’t ever again if it didn’t work out.
-If they were game, so was I.

 About Silver Paw Pet Tags Made in Maine USA